bloa/magpie/docs/tutorials/search.md

        return SCALENE;
      }

-First (**WARMUP**) Magpie runs the initial bugged software, then (**START**) it runs the validation algorithm ValidTest, which simply runs once the provided patch, then it reports its finding, linking to the different output files and showing the diff computed from the patch.
+First (**WARMUP**) Magpie runs the bugged software, then (**START**) it runs the validation algorithm ValidTest, which simply runs once the provided patch, then it reports its finding, linking to the different output files and showing the diff computed from the patch.